pslucas0212/Part-6-Integrating-the-VMWare-Resources-with-Satellite/README.md

 ![Click cr-vcenter link](/images/sat47.png)

 We will now define the configuration of the RHEL VM that will be provisioned to VMWare from Satellite.
 We will mostly accept default values.
-Configuration changes are listed in the followng table.
+Configuration changes are listed in the following table.

 Name | Value
 ---- | -----